kaby76/AntlrVSIX/README.md

 * Use Visual Studio 2019 to build the extension.

+## Working on for next release:

+* Update symbol table with new classes to represent files, directories, and search paths.
+This will help support for better modeling of Java's ClassPath, Antlr's imports, etc., so that scopes can be cleared out quickly and easily when the sources have changed.

 ## New in v4.0:

 * Major changes to architecture, focusing on separation of GUI from a backend that works like Language Server Protocol (LSP).